Lawyer and Author Michael Buckner Launches New History, Law & Justice Podcast

-)-- Michael Buckner, a lawyer, author and amateur historian, launched a new podcast, History, Law & Justice on April 19, 2020.
-The podcast explores legal issues affecting governance, society and culture of the United States and other civilizations, past and present, using history as a guide.
-The program, which features 8-10 minute episodes and is available on the YouTube, Anchor, Pocket Casts and Spotify platforms, is geared toward persons aged 16 and older and who have an interest in history, government and law.
+The new History, Law & Justice podcast explores legal issues affecting governance, society and culture of the United States and other civilizations, past and present, using history as a guide.
+The podcast, which features 8-10 minute episodes and is available on the YouTube, Anchor, Pocket Casts and Spotify platforms, is hosted by attorney, author and amateur historian Michael Buckner.

 The first episode, “How Did the Federal, State and Local Governments Handle the First U.S. Epidemic?,” used the global impact of the COVID-19 pandemic as a backdrop to investigate the public health roles of the federal, state and local governments in the first epidemic in the nation’s history (which occurred in 1793 with a yellow fever outbreak that affected the then-capital and largest city, Philadelphia, Pennsylvania).